 We invest for you as we invest for ourselves.
 We do what we do best: investing in fixed income securities including overlay/LDI, equities and property.
 In addition, we are specialised in illiquid assets, such as mortgages and private debt.

 As early as 2007, a.s.r. made the choice to stop investing in weapons, the tobacco industry and child labour.
 This policy was further tightened up in subsequent years and is reviewed annually, or as often as necessary.
 Our investment policy is aimed at sustainable and responsible investment and investing with impact.
 We always invest with a view to tomorrow and in a socially responsible manner.
 We discuss the dilemmas we encounter when making those choices with an ethicist who works in our company and who looks at a dilemma with us from different angles.
 Ultimately, we make a decision that suits our company.

 As an investor, it has proved impossible to ensure that investment products such as weapons are only used for positive purposes, such as protecting freedom and democracy.
 That is why we do not want weapons in our sustainable investment portfolio.
 This does not alter the fact that we understand that the Dutch government invests in weapons for defence.
-It fits in with the mandate and obligations that the Netherlands has as a NATO member.
+It fits in with the mandate and obligations that the Netherlands has as a NATO member (please read also Why we don't invest in weapons directly).
 Because a weapon can be interpreted in different ways, we clearly show which companies we do not invest in.

 Below you can download the most recent list of excluded companies.

 We invest in a broad group of listed companies, including companies involved in the processing of animal products.
 We screen these companies on a large number of criteria, including animal welfare.
 More information about this can be found in our screening protocol.